 The program is open to juniors and seniors who have a satisfactory background in mathematics, science, and computing.
 Students should have successfully completed:

-2. The A.B. science and technology distributional requirement or the B.S.E. freshman science requirement.
+- The A.B. science and engineering general education requirement or the B.S.E. first year science requirement.

 Program of Study